BrodyPinto/BrodyPinto/README.md

 ### Hi there 👋

-I am a student majoring in Data Science at St. Lawrence University in Canton, NY.
+I am a junior studying Data Science at St. Lawrence University in Canton, NY.

 I am also minoring in Biology, with a particular interest in marine organisms.
 I am also on the tennis team at St. Lawrence University.